wp-plugins/custom-field-list-widget/readme.txt

 == Changelog ==
+= v1.0 =
+* Version 0.9.9 came with the new drop down menu option but it was only possible to have the values displayed like with the option "each element with sub elements" and there was no way to change by a setting on the widgets page.
+That is different in version 1.0.
+In that version you have to select this option actively.
+* additional CSS definition for the drop down menu width (=100%)
+* the widget_custom_field_list.css file contains now predefined CSS definition for making the clickable elements in the drop down menus look like links (<a> elements) (the color definitions are for the default themes)
+* all clickable drop down menu elements have the class "customfieldlist_opt_link"
+* small clean up of enqueue_script action

 = v0.9.9 =
 * new list appearance option: now it is to display the data in a drop down menu
 * internal changes of the way the list with individual linked list elements